mathie/mathie.github.io/_posts/2015-02-26-there-and-back-again-a-packets-tale.markdown

 Volume 1: The Protocols][tcpipillustrated], by W. Richard Stevens.
 It has been revised by Kevin Fall, with a second edition in 2011, and it definitely covers all the material, in meticulous depth.
-But it's not an easy read with all that detail, and not necessarily an approachable book.
+But it's not an easy read with all that detail and, to many, is not an approachable book.

 I think there's an untapped market here.
 As it happens, I'm in the market for some new goals in life, so here's my plan.
 For the next while, I'm going to